64kramsystem/personal_notes/topics/linux_networking.md

 `-a`      				: works as cp -a; implies `rl` and `ptgoD`, but not `HAX`

 - `-P|--progress` : applies per-file; not good as global indication
-- `--info=progress2 --no-inc-recursive` : best way of showing global progress
+- `--info=progress2 --no-inc-recursive` : best way of showing global progress (!! but still inaccurate !!)
 - `-h|--human-readable` : good to use with progress indicators

 - `--exclude $glob` : examples: